addgene/openbio/README.md

 # Research
 Scripts and stuff that's useful and public from Addgene Research

+* setup - configure your mac workstation
+* tools - various scripts

+## Recombination
+Detect recombination in VGS data.
+FASTQ files containing the data are read from an input directory and processed to return the sequences before and after a seed sequence.
+The output are CSV files, one per FASTQ file and per seed sequence.

+This script was originally written by Benjie Chen and has been edited to assist in Addgene's Viral Genome Sequencing pipeline.

 ## Deconvolution
 Detect contaminating sequences in FASTQ files